2001 Pepsi 400 (Daytona): Qualifying

-Qualifying was scheduled for Thursday, July 5, but was rained out.
-As a result, it was held the following day, but was delayed for 3 hours, 12 minutes due to rain.
+Qualifying was scheduled for July 5, but was rained out; rain also delayed the start of qualifying the next day.
 On the ten-year anniversary of his first career pole position, Sterling Marlin clinched the pole with a lap speed of 183.778 mph.
 Dodge drivers claimed the first four spots, with Ward Burton (183.597 mph), Stacy Compton (182.678 mph) and Casey Atwood (182.597 mph).
 Chevrolet driver and Cup points leader Jeff Gordon qualified fifth at 182.312 mph.
 Buckshot Jones, Ron Hornaday Jr., Hut Stricklin, Mike Bliss and Andy Hillenburg failed to qualify.

 Race

 The Rev. Hal Marchman gave the traditional invocation, Edwin McCain sang the National Anthem, and Pop singer Britney Spears gave the command to start the engines.
 Ward Burton took the lead from Sterling Marlin on lap one, but relinquished it to Marlin on lap three.
 After Kevin Harvick, Marlin and Michael Waltrip shared the lead from laps 10 to 26, Dale Earnhardt Jr. took the lead on lap 27, leading 22 laps.
 Matt Kenseth and Todd Bodine would lead for a combined seven laps, before Earnhardt reclaimed the lead and led 33 more laps.
 The first caution of the race flew on lap 89, when Andy Houston crashed in turn 4.
 Robert Pressley took the lead on lap 90, which Earnhardt reclaimed the following lap.
 With 18 laps to go, cars entered pit road for final stops, but ten cars (Mike Skinner, Pressley, Sterling Marlin, Jeff Gordon, Kurt Busch, Terry Labonte, Bobby Hamilton, Kevin Harvick, John Andretti, Mark Martin, Dave Marcis, Jason Leffler) were involved in a crash in turn 4.
 Earnhardt would surrender the lead again to Johnny Benson Jr., who had made a late-race gamble to pull ahead.
 Dale Jr had to deal with lap traffic on the restart, but the Caution flew for the final time when Jeff Gordon's oil line cut.
 The race restarted with six laps to go with Johnny Benson still leading.
 But with five laps remaining, Earnhardt took back the lead, and with drafting assistance from Waltrip, claimed the victory.
 Elliott Sadler, Ward Burton and Bobby Labonte finished in the top five.
-Tony Stewart crossed the line in sixth, but officially classified in 26th, had his finishing spot taken by Jerry Nadeau; Rusty Wallace, Jeff Burton, Brett Bodine and Mike Wallace rounded out the top ten.
+Tony Stewart crossed the line in sixth, but was officially classified in 26th due to receiving the black flag, had his finishing spot taken by Jerry Nadeau; Rusty Wallace, Jeff Burton, Brett Bodine and Mike Wallace rounded out the top ten.